 Cavalry Chess (also known as Magician's Chess) is a variant of Orthochess designed by Frank Maus in 1921.
 Cavalry Chess adds some sort of jumping move to all of the Orthochess pieces, resulting in a game with a great deal of power on the board.
 According to Pritchard, the game enjoyed a fair bit of popularity in the US at one time, with tournaments and matches played.
 Today, it seems almost unknown.

 The rules of Cavalry Chess are identical to those of Orthochess, except when noted below.
-The board and setup are as usual, and so are not shown here.
+The board and setup are as usual.

 The Movement of Pieces